You are here

 The applicant must be able to demonstrate that the appropriate conformity assessment procedure has been applied to their device in order to apply for inclusion of the medical device in the ARTG.

-This should be demonstrated by providing appropriate certification issued to the manufacturer by an appropriate assessment body (e.g. the TGA or a European notified body).
+This should be demonstrated by providing appropriate certification issued to the manufacturer by an appropriate assessment body (e.g. the TGA or a comparable overseas regulator).

 The level of conformity assessment required must match the level and nature of the risks associated with the use of the device, ranging from manufacturer self-assessment for low risk devices through to an assessment of the manufacturer's quality management system and examination of the design of the specific device by a conformity assessment body for the highest risk devices.